RosterElf Logo

 General information only – not legal advice

 This guide provides general information about WHS risk assessments in Australia.
+For your specific situation, consult Safe Work Australia, your state WHS regulator, or a qualified WHS professional.
 It does not constitute legal, HR, or professional advice and should not be relied on as a substitute for advice specific to your business, workforce, or circumstances.

 What is a WHS risk assessment?